Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Graphic matroid MLOP is NP-hard

 \subsection{Equivalence of MLVC and MSVC in decision form}

-The following theorem shows that solving an MLVC instance on a graph $G=(V,E)$ ($|V|=n$) is equivalent to solving an MSVC instance on its complement $\overline{G}= (V, E(K_n)\setminus E)$.
-Since MSVC is known to be NP-hard, the reduction of MLVC to MSVC (Theorem \ref{theo:MLVC_MSVC_equivalence}) along with reduction of MLVC to weighted graphic matroid MLOP (Theorem \ref{theo:MLVC_graphic_MLOP_reduction}) and equivalence of weighted instance with unweighted instances of graphic matroid MLOP (Lemma \ref{lem:MLOP_weighted}) will together show that graphic matroid MLOP is NP-hard.
+The following theorem shows that solving an MLVC instance on a \track{simple} graph $G=(V,E)$ where $|V|=n$ is equivalent to solving an MSVC instance on its complement $\overline{G}= (V, E(K_n)\setminus E)$.
+Since MSVC is known to be NP-hard, \track{by Theorem \ref{theo:MLVC_graphic_MLOP_reduction}, this will imply graphic matroid MLOP is NP-hard.}